 The Bachelor of Science degree in dental hygiene is offered through the College of General Studies and the School of Dental Medicine at the University of Pittsburgh.
 Only graduates of accredited dental hygiene programs are eligible to complete the bachelor’s degree in dental hygiene.
 This degree enhances already-completed professional training and provides important exposure to the liberal arts, giving dental hygienists additional career opportunities in business, sales, education, and research.

-Students must earn a minimum of 131 credits to complete the Bachelor of Science degree.
+Students must earn a minimum of one hundred thirty-one credits to complete the Bachelor of Science degree.
 Eighteen credits should be completed using 1000-level course work.
 These credits, when combined with the twelve credits for DENHYG 1544, 1545, 1547, 1549, and 1689 completed in the dental hygiene program, meet the CGS requirement for thirty credits of 1000-level course work.
 The courses must be completed within five years of enrolling in the program.

-Note: 9-15 credits in courses below must be at the 1000-level depending on the student's area of concentration in the major.
+Note: Nine to fifteen credits of the courses below must be at the 1000-level, depending on the student's area of concentration in the major.
 One of the courses taken below must also satisfy the General Education Diversity requirement.
 For a complete list of approved courses, see block to the right.
 If you were admitted to the CGS Dental Hygiene Program prior to Fall 2018, your general education requirements are listed here.

 Writing (6 credits)

 - Two "W" courses

 - Algebra or CS course

 - One course designated as a Diversity course.
 Diversity courses may also be courses that fulfill other General Education Requirements.
 Please work with your CGS advisor to identify the most appropriate course.

 Humanities and Arts, Social Sciences, and Natural Sciences (15 credits)